 Comfortable boutique lodges or bed & breakfast accommodation with local hosts.

 ALL meals.
-Cooked and continental breakfast options, nutritious and uniquely Kiwi packed lunches, wholesome evening meals with a glass of New Zealand wine, beer or drop of your choice.
+Cooked and continental breakfast options, nutritious and uniquely Kiwi packed lunches, wholesome evening meals.

 Delicious food experiences unique to Nature and Nosh Tours (our secret ingredient!).

 First aid kits, safety equipment and all your fresh New Zealand drinking water.

 - Nature and Nosh insulated stainless steel drink bottle to use on tour and keep.

 - Nature and Nosh enamel mug for your hot drinks on tour and to keep.

 What's not included

 - Personal hiking gear such as boots, clothing, poles and day packs.
 We do have some day packs and walking poles available for hire.

 - Travel insurance.
 We recommend all of our tour guests take out travel insurance.